loicboyeldieu/Towers-Watson-Problem/readme.txt

 HOW TO USE :

-The file containing the datas is « in.csv »
+The file containing the data is « in.csv »
 The output file created is « out.csv »

 Use a terminal and go to the folder TW